mrgrumpyowl/wilma/README.md

 # Wilma

-# A CLI Chat Interface for Claude Models via AWS Bedrock
+# A CLI Chat Interface for Anthropic's Claude LLMs via Amazon Bedrock

 A powerful command-line interface for interacting with Anthropic's Claude models through Amazon Bedrock.
 Wilma provides a feature-rich, user-friendly experience with support for multiline inputs, file analysis, and chat history management.